hassanazam/python-patterns/README.md

     - Creational

         - Singleton: This pattern restrict the number of instance of a class to one object.
+        - Factory: It provides an a way to create objects without exposing object creation logic.

     - Structural
     - Behavioral